cosmos/gaia/RELEASING.md

 ## Long-Lived Version Branch Approach

-In Gaia repo, there are three categories of long-lived branches:
+In the Gaia repo, there are three categories of long-lived branches:

 ### Branch: `main`
 The `main` branch should be targeted for PRs that contain a bug-fix/feature/improvement that will be included in a release that is used on the currently live Cosmos Hub Network or to be backported to a previous release.
 The PRs against `main` might only be get merged when the release process starts.